Every professional displayed on Counselling Directory has been independently

 Starting counselling can be daunting- it's a big step.
 But the changes that can happen as a result can be life-changing.
 I'm here to offer a confidential, safe and judgement-free space to talk about what is bothering you.

 At the moment there are a lot of people feeling sad and anxious.
-The pandemic has caused a huge surge in mental health issues such as depression and panic attacks.
-There are many families struggling with their relationships with each other.
+The pandemic has caused a huge surge in mental health issues such as depression and anxiety.
+Many children are struggling with school-related anxiety, causing a lot of school attendance issues.
 It is a tough time.
 Sometimes we need a little help to navigate through the tricky waters.
 Counselling can't make the pandemic disappear but it can help you find your way through by developing new ways of thinking and coping.

-I am thankful that I am still able to offer in-person sessions (even during lockdown) as my therapy room is large enough to accommodate social distancing.
+I am able to offer in-person and online sessions.
+Some people like to do a mixture of the two for ease.
+Some young people prefer to attend in person for the first few sessions before switching to online.
 I know many people find online counselling a struggle and benefit from seeing someone face to face.

 As we get to know each other, I adjust my approach to suit you.
 Sometimes just talking can be really hard, so I've trained in working with creative arts therapeutically too, as well as using games and play techniques with younger children.